 TrueCrypt encryption works in a similar way as DiskCryptor but differs increating encrypted containers.
 BitLocker is not available for all Windows users instead Drive Encryption is available.
 But the use of DiskCryptor is more reliable and efficient.

-It is an open-source third-party full-disk encryption utility for Windows operating system.
+It is an open-source third-party full-disk encryption utility for Windows operating systems.
 This free utility encrypts the entire hard drive whether it is internal or external.
 Even it also encrypts disk partition along with where Windows is installed.

 “Full Disk Encryption” encrypts the whole hard drive attached to the system.
 In this case, when the user starts the system, it first asks for the authentication (for example pin, and password) before Windows boots.
 Once the authentication successfully happens then only it decrypts the boot partition to allow Windows to boot.